 Ln(Y) = ln(a) + b*ln(IT) + c*ln(IT)

 We extended this formula to include multiple interactions with IT: sex, biogeographic region and taxonomic family.
-We constructed linear mixed effect models using lme4 (Bates et al. 2014) to predict body size, over linear regression as species overlap between measurers and within biogeographic regions required a more-complex model structure.
-Both measurer and species were included as random terms.
+We constructed linear mixed effect models using lme4 (Bates et al. 2014) to predict body size as a function of these explanatory variables,with measurer and species included as crossed random terms.

 Data analysis: Incorporating phylogeny